-Human lives and infrastructure are not the only things lost to hazards, which can wreak havoc on the natural world.
+Human lives and infrastructure are not the only things lost to changing systems and hazards, which can wreak havoc on the natural world.
 Many species lose their habitats and attempt to adapt or move to new areas.
 In either case, survival is not guaranteed.
+As systems reach tipping points we risk losing species, but also, pushing a system past its limits also goes hand in hand with irreversible environmental change or degradation.
 Impacts on ecosystems also reduce our resilience by affecting the ecosystem services provisioning such as protection from natural hazards, food and water provision, and the support of biodiversity.

 In summer 2021, air temperatures in Canada broke records multiple days in a row as a powerful heatwave spread over the Pacific Northwest, registering over 600 heat-related deaths and setting an all-time high-temperature record for the country at 49.6°C (121.3°F).